earthians/marley_frontend/README.md

 bench --site demo.com migrate
 ```

+### Frontend UI
-The healthcare frontend pages will available on `demo.com/healthcare`
+The healthcare frontend pages will available on `demo.com/healthcare`.
+Also pages will be listed on workspace `demo.com/app/marley-frontend`

 #### For Frontend Development